freee/a11y-guidelines/en/source/explanations/screen-reader-check-nvda.rst

 Here, we'll discuss settings that are particularly useful when using NVDA for accessibility checks.

 The settings screen can be accessed by clicking on the NVDA icon in the system tray at the bottom right of the screen.
-This menu can also be displayed by pressing :kbd:`NVDA + N`.
+This menu can also be displayed by pressing :kbd:`NVDA+N`.

 In the "Settings" screen, setting categories are displayed on the left side, and the settings for the selected category are shown on the right side.